Brian Ahern was born in Halifax, Nova Scotia, Canada, the second of five children. His father was the music director for their Catholic parish.

 In 1991, Brian moved to Nashville with his now-legendary Enactron Truck.
 Rodney Crowell, Steve Winwood, Mary Chapin Carpenter, Maura O’Donnell, Jerry Douglas, Allison Krause, Sonny Landreth, Albert Lee, and Dan Seals are among the artists who have had sessions there.
 The Woodys’ #1 album and Seconds Flat’s #3 both topped the Americana Chart.

-In 1994, Brian produced a George Jones all-star album for MCA Records called Bradley’s Barn Sessions, featuring Vince Gill, Marty Stuart, Alan Jackson, Ricky Skaggs, Keith Richards, Travis Tritt, Trisha Yearwood, Mark Knopfler, Dolly Parton, Emmylou Harris, Tammy Wynette, and Leon Russell, and recorded entirely in Mt.
+In 1994, Brian produced a George Jones all-star album for MCA Records called "the Bradley Barn Sessions", featuring Vince Gill, Marty Stuart, Alan Jackson, Ricky Skaggs, Keith Richards, Travis Tritt, Trisha Yearwood, Mark Knopfler, Dolly Parton, Emmylou Harris, Tammy Wynette, and Leon Russell, and recorded entirely in Mt.
 Juliet, TN, with the Enactron Truck.

-In 20XX, a 12-song album with Ms. Terry Radigan was delivered to Elektra-Asylum Records, whose president described it as “groundbreaking”.
+In 1995, a 12-song album with Ms. Terry Radigan was delivered to Elektra-Asylum Records, whose president described it as “groundbreaking”.

 Brian has moved his equipment into the 44-ft Great Room of his Nashville home, where he mixes 5.1 Surround Sound.
 These 5.1 projects include Emmylou Harris’ “Producer’s Cut”, Johnny Cash’s “Silver”, Little Feat’s “The Analogue Years”, and sixty songs for Jimmy Buffett.

 Brian recently produced the Grammy Award-winning “The Connection”, included in a compilation, “Highways and Heartaches”, which he mastered for Emmylou Harris, along with a new 80-song retrospective, “Songbird”.